andr-groth/VAE-project/README.md

 ## Implementations

-For applications of the VAE to climate data, see its implementation in the following projects:
+For applications of the VAE to climate data, see its implementation in the following repositories:

+Work in progress ...
-- (VAE-ENSO)
+- VAE-ENSO
-- (VAE-SSP)
+- VAE-SSP
-- (VAE-precip-predict)
+- VAE-precip-predict